April 29, 2024

 As a freelance writer, I get a lot of questions from friends and strangers when they find out what I do for a living.
-I thought I’d share some of the silly and serious freelancer FAQs I get about being a freelance writer, freelancing while working from home, whether all writers are struggling financially (um, no!), and the best time to make the leap to full-time freelancing–whether you’re a beginner freelance writer who’s just getting started or a seasoned side hustle freelancer looking for freelance help to take your business to the next level and earn $100 an hour freelancing.
+I call them freelancer FAQs and thought I’d share some of the silly and serious freelance questions I get asked about being a freelance writer, freelancing while working from home, whether all writers are struggling financially (um, no!)

 Nope.
 I wake up and change into workout clothes or shower and change into workout clothes in anticipation of possibly working out.
 Depending on what I have planned for the day, I’ll put on jeans or pants with a waistband.
 I find it helps me get into “work mode” to have a morning routine that sets me up for a productive day.
 (Psst: Making sure your jeans still fit is crucial when you don’t want to gain weight working at home.)